prosvita/QIRIMTATARTILI/text/mark_tven/__tom_soyyerniñ_serguzeştleri/_chapter/mark_tven__tom_soyyerniñ_serguzeştleri_chapter_01.en.md

 His aunt Polly stood surprised a moment, and then broke into a gentle laugh.

+% -Prankster boy!
 "Hang the boy, can't I never learn anything?
+% Of course, I have to get used to his dirty tricks.

-Ain't he played me tricks enough like that for me to be looking out for him by this time?
+Ain't he played me tricks enough?
 But old fools is the biggest fools there is.
 Can't learn an old dog new tricks, as the saying is.
 But my goodness, he never plays them alike, two days, and how is a body to know what's coming?